-HTTP APIs traditionally employ the 4xx status codes to indicate client problems, 5xx to indicate server problems (with the exception of the 404 code, which is an uncertainty status). - 2.
+HTTP APIs traditionally employ 4xx status codes to indicate client problems, 5xx to indicate server problems (with the exception of a 404, which is an uncertainty status). - 2.
 If the error is caused by a server, is there any sense to repeat the request?
 If yes, then when? - 3.
 If the error is caused by a client, is it resolvable, or not?